ShubhamBorade/Project-10/readme.md

-# My Fourth Project
+# Interior Design Landing Page

 > i have learnt basics of HTML and CSS in this project.

-> it took me around 1 and half hours to complete this project.
+> it took me around 1 hour to complete this project.

 ### Tools Used: